 For all claims, the statute of limitations for filing an arbitration claim with FINRA is six years from the date of loss.

-Speak With an Investment Fraud Lawyer about Your UBS Iron Condor Losses
+Speak With an Investment Fraud Lawyer Today About Your Failed UBS Investment

-If you would like more information about recovering your UBS iron condor losses from iron condor investments, please contact us to request a free initial consultation with one of our financial fraud lawyers.
+If you would like more information about recovering your UBS iron condor losses from iron condor or YES investments, please contact us to request a free initial consultation with one of our financial fraud lawyers.
 To schedule an appointment as soon as possible, call 212-742-1414 or tell us how to reach you online now.